Facial Recognition – a real improvement for the whole travel ecosystem

 Vision-Box Facial Recognition (FR) is an engine based on state-of-the-art deep learning technologies and computer vision algorithms for face processing and matching.
 The Vision-Box Facial Recognition (FR) engine is built on an algorithm that is agnostic and compliant with all required references and is continuously evaluated by NIST (the National Institute of Standards and Technology).
 At Vision-Box, the full-face processing pipeline, which is composed of detection, landmark extraction, image and face quality estimation, segmentation and templatisation, shows good performance stability with regards to demographic differentials.

-Vision-Box Facial Recognition (FR) is an integral capability of Vision-Box’s Orchestra Digital Identity Management platform which enables the centralised management of travellers’ identities, allowing for the use of a biometric single token across the different touchpoints on the traveller's journey.
-Within the Orchestra suite, Vision-Box Facial Recognition (FR) acts as a native biometric service, providing trusted digital identity, biometric recognition technology and a collaborative identity management platform accessible to various authorised stakeholders.
+Vision-Box Facial Recognition (FR) is an integral capability of Vision-Box’s Seamless Journey Platform which enables the centralised management of travellers’ identities, allowing for the use of a biometric single token across the different touchpoints on the traveller's journey.
+Within the Seamless Journey Platform, Vision-Box Facial Recognition (FR) acts as a native biometric service, providing trusted digital identity, biometric recognition technology and a collaborative identity management platform accessible to various authorised stakeholders.
 This enables our customers to strike a delicate balance between passenger throughput, user experience, and security.

 Using facial recognition technology gives stakeholders the ability to reserve manual inspection and physical contact activities only for those instances where red flags in the system or exceptional circumstances demand human intervention.
 Facial recognition enhances the traveller experience through the reduction of stress and the increase in speed and convenience.